volodymyrhudyma/blog/content/blog/2020-06-11-add-redux-with-typescript-to-your-react-applicaton-june-2020.md

 I hope you this guide was useful for you.

-See you in the next articles!
+See you in the next articles.

 **P.S.** The code is available on the [github repository](https://github.com/volodymyrhudyma/react-redux-typescript-app).